 If you qualify for benefits, you can contact your local SNAP office to sign up.
 You’ll find a link to your state program on the USDA state directory.
 The site also provides SNAP hotline numbers for each state.

 There are five ways to get an application form for SNAP:

 - Pick it up in person at your local SNAP office.

 - Call the SNAP office and ask to have a form mailed to you.

 - Call the SNAP office and ask about other locations where you can pick up forms, such as a public library.

 - Print the form from your state’s SNAP website.

 - Apply online.
 Not all states offer an online application, but if your state does, you should be able to find it on your state’s SNAP website or on the USDA site.

 Each state’s SNAP application form is different.
 However, you can expect to be asked for basic information such as your name, address, phone number, and Social Security number.
-Answer all questions completely and honestly – giving false information on the form could lead to fines or jail time.
-Hand in the completed application to the SNAP office, either in person, by mail, or by fax.
+Answer all questions completely and honestly — giving false information on the form could lead to fines or jail time.
+Hand in the completed application to the SNAP office, as directed on your state agency site.